TOEFL 2026 Listening

 The world's oceans absorb a significant portion of the carbon dioxide released into the atmosphere by human activities.
 While this has helped slow the rate of climate change, it has created a serious problem of its own.
 When carbon dioxide dissolves in seawater, it reacts chemically to form carbonic acid.
 This process lowers the pH of the ocean — making it more acidic — in what scientists call ocean acidification.

-Since the Industrial Revolution, the average pH of the ocean's surface has dropped measurably.
+Since the Industrial Revolution, the average pH of the ocean's surface has dropped by 0.1 pH units.
 While this may seem like a small change, pH is measured on a logarithmic scale, meaning even a small numerical shift represents a significant increase in acidity.

 The consequences for marine life are serious.
 Many ocean organisms — including corals, oysters, clams, and some plankton — build their shells and skeletons from calcium carbonate.
 In more acidic water, calcium carbonate dissolves more easily, making it harder for these organisms to build and maintain their structures.
 Coral reefs are particularly vulnerable.
 Already stressed by rising ocean temperatures, they now face the additional threat of acidification, which weakens their skeletons and impairs their ability to recover from bleaching events.